valtteeri/portfolio/README.md

 # Portfolio

 This was a portfolio page i made during the summer.
+It was created with React and styled with CSS.
 It is deployed at https://valtteeri.github.io/portfolio/

-If the current web version is not working, it can be downloaded and tested after doing, npm install and npm start.
+In the case that you want to download and see it you will need to npm install and npm start.